ryankemper/writings/Debugging.md

 ## Biases

-As humans, we are genetically endowed with a set of cognitive biases that work to promote our survival/success in the environment that originally shaped us.
+As humans, we are genetically endowed with a set of cognitive biases that are believed to work to promote our survival/success in the environment that originally shaped us.
 Some of these biases, such as optimism bias, can still serve us well in situations we encounter.
 But overall, we need to be wary of our biases, since they will by definition distort clear perception.

 Understanding biases therefore helps us to see things more clearly.
 But watch out for the trap - just because we intellectually can rattle of a list of biases, does not mean we are immune to them.
 We must be perpetually on guard.
 In short, as soon as we think we've won the battle against cognitive biases, we've really lost it.
+(See: [Bias blind spot](https://en.wikipedia.org/wiki/Bias_blind_spot))

+### Anchoring Effect

+This effect leads us to be irrationally attached to our initial ideas/hypothesis.
+As a result, we now have a blind spot that leads us to miss a datapoint that would have disproved our initial hypothesis.

+The best way to combat this distortion, beyond simply being aware of it, is adhering to **Principle #0: Separate your observations from your hypotheses**.

+### Availability heuristic

+The tendency to overestimate the likelihood of events that have occurred most recently or are highly salient (and thus readily surface in our memory).
+Can be thought of as the step-child of the Anchoring Effect and (see next) Hindsight Bias.

+Among other things, this can manifest itself as seeing a symptom that we've previously seen, and then immediately assuming that the root cause is the same as the previous root cause that we uncovered.

 ### Hindsight Bias